30 Jun 07 - Newsletters from HMS Hurworth

 Hard Hat Diving at Horsea Island

-Garry Wallace-Potter of the Historical Diving Society (HDS) Working Equipment Group (South) will demonstrate a variety of standard diving equipment to visiting members of the Italian HDS in Horsea Lake on Saturday 28 and Sunday 29 April between 0900 and 1500 (approx).
+Garry Wallace-Potter of the Historical Diving Society (HDS) Working Equipment Group (South) will demonstrate a variety of standard diving equipment to visiting members of the Italian HDS in Horsea Lake on Saturday 28 April between 0900 and 1500 (approx).
 They will be using Andark's civilian sub-aqua facilities and I will record some of the proceedings with my camera.
-If any other MCDOA members are interested in attending, please contact me.
+If any other members of our community are interested in attending, please contact me.

 NDG Blows Mine in Firth of Forth

 Our 'Not Quite the Last of the Summer Wine' trio of Barlow, Holloway and Hoole has stuck to its usual haunts in and around Emsworth over the winter months but now that spring has sprung, we have been venturing further afield.
 Last Tuesday, we celebrated the sunshine with our first outing of the year in Barlow's yacht Dougout but today the weather was not so clement.
 As a result, we visited the Hare & Hounds at Stoughton in West Sussex on Holloway's recommendation, and in the interests of the MCDOA website's occasional Good Pub Guide of course.

 Unusually for Holloway, his judgement proved correct and we had a most enjoyable experience.
 Although this delightful village pub is light and airy, it is divided into several discreet areas.
 Apart from a few decorative pictures, it is devoid of cluttering bric-a-brac but still has stacks of atmosphere.
 Clean and pleasant throughout, it is furnished with an assortment of well-scrubbed wooden tables and comfortable chairs.